freenas/freenas-docs/userguide/install.rst

 * The :ref:`Wizard` does not recognize an encrypted ZFS pool.
-If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
+If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in :ref:`Importing an Encrypted Volume` to import the encrypted volume.
   The :ref:`Wizard` can be run afterward for post-configuration.
 It will then recognize that the volume has been imported and not prompt to reformat the disks.